itakigawa/mixing_ratio_prediction/README.md

 ## Description

-This is a codebase for image-based machine learning for predicting the mixing ratios of solid chemicals.
+This is the codebase for image-based machine learning for predicting the mixing ratios of solid chemicals.

 ## Dataset